bruce-one/HA-proxy/README.md

 ### SSL Support using letsencrypt (different from nginx-proxy)

-HA-proxy provides a hook for ACME-compatible clients.
-Any container that has the label `ha-proxy.acme-provider` set would receive requests for /.well-known/acme-challenge/ URL.
-ACME provider container could also set `ha-proxy.proto` and `ha-proxy.port` like normal ones.
+HA-proxy provides a hook for ACME-compatible clients with http support.
+To enable the support, define `ENABLE_ACME` environment variable to enable the hook and mount `/acme` in volume.
+The ACME client could then use the volume as webroot for HTTP validation.

 ### SSL Support (different from nginx-proxy)